mamantoha/foaas_client/README.md

 # => Do the fucking work! - Ruby
 ```

-Will respond to the following `accept_tyle` values:
+Will respond to the following `accept_type` values:

 * `:text` - Content will be returned as a plain string.
 * `:json` - Content will be returned as a JSON object.